ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 > c) as requested by reviewer 2, please report the correlations and/or covariance for the various analyses based only on available pairwise data and based on imputed data.
 A scatterplot would be interesting, across all relationships (correlations better than covariance so that the units are comparable).
 We need to know how much data imputation influences your results.

 Given that multiple imputation is a fundamental aspect of our method, and the large extent of missingness (especially pairwise) in the data, we believe that an analysis on un-imputed data would not be worthwhile.
-However, we agree with the broader point that the relationship between sample size and correlation significance is worth more detailed investigation.
+However, we agree with the broader point that the relationship between sampling and correlation strength is worth more detailed investigation.
-(TODO) We have expanded our methods (lines XXX TODO), results (lines XXX TODO) and discussion (lines XXX TODO) text accordingly, including specific references to Supplementary Table XXX and Figure XXX.
+We have expanded our methods (lines XXX TODO) and results (lines XXX TODO) text accordingly, including specific references to Supplementary Table XXX and Figures XXX.

 > d) finally, unless this has been done in previous papers (in which case you could provide citation and discussion), could you do a jackknife where you leave each data point out, rerun the imputation routine and estimate that value, and then report a scatterplot of observed vs. imputed data for each point, and the RMSE?
 If this was done on normalized data results could be compared across all variables.